Substratum (SUB) Price Hits $0.0010 on Major Exchanges

 - Geegoopuzzle (GGP) traded 3.5% higher against the dollar and now trades at $16.40 or 0.00068782 BTC.

-SUB is a coin.
-Its launch date was July 25th, 2017.
+Substratum is a coin.
+It was first traded on July 25th, 2017.
 Substratum’s total supply is 472,000,000 coins and its circulating supply is 383,021,000 coins.
 Substratum’s official Twitter account is @SubstratumNet and its Facebook page is accessible here.
 The Reddit community for Substratum is /r/SubstratumNetwork and the currency’s Github account can be viewed here.
 Substratum’s official website is substratum.net.

-It is usually not presently possible to buy alternative cryptocurrencies such as Substratum directly using U.S. dollars.
-Investors seeking to trade Substratum should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Gemini.
+It is usually not currently possible to buy alternative cryptocurrencies such as Substratum directly using US dollars.
+Investors seeking to trade Substratum should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Substratum using one of the exchanges listed above.

 Receive News & Updates for Substratum Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Substratum and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.